christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 <img src="https://github.com/christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/blob/master/docs/web_images/post.PNG?raw=true"/>

 ### Explication
-You must follow the steps we have decelerated above this to create a static entity.
+You must follow the steps we have explained above this to create a static entity.
 In that case we will create a post.
 Is quite simple, first put it on Tiled and later follow the same structure that other objects.

 ### Test
 In theory, if it has been well done, it will be where you put on the map.
 If is not, look carefully the steps and see if there is any LOG message.